Dutch Immigration Lawyers

 Highly Skilled Migrants

 Highly Skilled Migrants can obtain a residency permit in The Netherlands quite easily if they meet the criteria.
 One of the most important criteria is to earn ea least 4616 EUR gross salary per month.
 Another important criterion is that the employee will be working for a recognized Sponsor.
-INCO Business Group is a recognized sponsor, so we can employ highly skilled employees, also on behalf of our clients.
+INCO Global Solutions is a recognized sponsor, so we can employ highly skilled employees, also on behalf of our clients.

 Please check our separate Fact Sheet on Highly Skilled Migrants.
 The main difference between the ICT program and the HSM program (which are both targeted at the same audience) is that the HSM Work Permit requires a sponsorship status for